Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

 Maternal and Child Health Library at Georgetown University Box 571272 Washington, DC 20057-1272 Telephone: (202) 784-9770Fax: (202) 784-9777E-mail: email@example.comWebsite: http://www.mchlibrary.orgAvailable from the website.

 Telephone: (202) 784-9770Fax: (202) 784-9777E-mail: firstname.lastname@example.orgWebsite: http://www.mchlibrary.orgAvailable from the website.

-These proceedings discuss the establishment of guidelines for practicing dentists on dental care for the mentally retarded child.
-This document defines mental retardation clinics, discusses their current status, and their legal basis.
-The discussions of the committee regarding maternity and infant care projects comprises the majority of the document.
-It is a publication of the U.S. Children's Bureau.
+These proceedings discuss the establishment of guidelines for practicing dentists on dental care for children with mental retardation.
+This document defines mental retardation clinics and discusses their status and their legal basis.
+Discussions of the committee about maternity and infant care projects comprise the majority of the document.
 [Funded by the Maternal and Child Health Bureau]

 Keywords: Oral health, Guidelines, Dental care, Mental retardation, Children with developmental disabilities, Clinics, Children's Bureau, Maternity and Infant Care Projects, Federal MCH programs, Children, Adults, Parents

 Tinanoff N, ed.
 1997.
 Early Childhood Caries Conference, Bethesda, Maryland, October 1997.
 Bethesda, MD: National Institutes of Health, ca 50 pp.